AndreiAlexandru98/Scotland-Yard/README.md

 # Scotland Yard Board Game

+ Team of two students.
 This is the full coursework for the Object Orientated Programming course, in my first year of university.
 It simulates the Scotland Yard board game.
 - A GUI skeleton was given.
 All the logic was implemented by the students
 - The implemented AI makes use of a breadth-first search algorithm to look across the board and make decisions.